Pablo Trapero

 Pablo Trapero (born 4 October 1971) is an Argentine film producer, editor, and director.
-He is considered to be a big creative force in Latin American cinema.

 Biography

 Pablo Trapero was born in San Justo, Argentina in 1971.
 In 1999 he directed his first feature, Mundo Grúa, which won the Critics Prize at Venice.

 In 2002, he opened his production company, Matanza Cine, that produces films for fellow filmmakers, as well as his own.
 His second feature, El Bonaerense (2002) premiered at Cannes, Familia Rodante (2004) at Venice, and Nacido y Criado (2006) at Toronto.

 In 2008, Leonera, presented in Competition at Cannes, showcased the talent of Martina Gusman, muse, actress and producer of the cineaste.
 He returned to Cannes with Carancho (2010) and Elefante Blanco (2012), both in Un Certain Regard.
 His films have been covered in some of the most important festivals, receiving critical acclaim and awards.

 He has sat on the main festival juries at Venice, San Sebastian and Locarno, among others.
 In 2014 he served as President of Un Certain Regard in Cannes.
-In 2015 the Ministry of Culture of France awarded him Chevallier l'Ordre des Arts et des Lettres, becoming the first South American director in receiving this honor.
+In 2015 the Ministry of Culture of France awarded him Chevallier l'Ordre des Arts et des Lettres; he was the first South American director to receive the honor.

 With his film, The Clan, he won the Silver Lion for Best Director in Venice International Film Festival.